terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **[Wiki part 3: FC HITL (hardware in the loop](https://github.com/terrytaylorbonn/auxdrone/wiki/Part-3-Real-FC-HITL)**

 Shows how to test a real FC with everything else simulated.
-I had originally thought simulation would greatly help in preparing for the first flight, but it wasn't, mainly because
+I original thought simulation would greatly help in preparing for the first flight, but it did not, mainly because
-- Simulations were sometime very complicated to setup.
+- Simulations very complicated to setup.
 - The biggest problems with the first flight were not problems during simulation, including the
   - Many errors and bugs that did not appear during simulation.
   - Excess complexity of setting up the connection between